Battle of Britain Day: British strategy

 Dowding saw 12 Group as the protector of the Midlands and a reserve for 11 Group.
 Mallory and Bader wanted to ignore both the defence of the Midlands and keeping a reserve in order to commit 12 Group to battle.
 In essence, they proposed the opposite of Dowding and resolved to commit the reserves before the front-line units.
 While this method might have spared 11 Group, it had its problems.
 Although Mallory and Bader wanted to stop the enemy before it hit RAF airfields, the amount of time it took to position large formations for interception meant that the Big Wing often failed to achieve this.
 Instead, they engaged the enemy as he withdrew.
 Prompted by a supporting comment from Leigh-Mallory, to the effect that it did not matter when an interception was made, as long as it accounted for a large number of enemy aircraft, Bader announced that he would rather destroy 50 German bombers after hitting their targets than 10 before.
 The argument was strong; crippling losses would act as a deterrent, so that damage sustained on an occasion when the Germans did get through would have to be offset against later occasions when they did not even care to try.

 The counter-arguments were much stronger.
 The assumption that the Germans would be put off by losses was wrong; it would have taken severe losses for the OKL to change its mind on target selection.
 The targets were also vital.
 The airfields themselves supported the squadrons in the field, while the loss of the vital sector-stations could well have crippled the defence system.
 Thus the possibility of allowing the bulk of the German bombers to reach their target unscathed was unacceptable.
 The idea that the Big Wing could inflict heavier losses than had been achieved up until then was based on an overestimate of the numbers of aircraft shot down by the Big Wing.
-Leigh-Mallory, Sholto Douglas and Bader had based their opinions on claims made by RAF units in battle.
+Leigh-Mallory and Bader, together with their supporter Sholto Douglas, the deputy Chief of Air Staff, had based their opinions on claims made by RAF units in battle.
 However, particularly when a large number of aircraft were engaged, it was possible for the same aircraft to be claimed by more than one pilot.
 As a result, the RAF claimed 100 or more German aircraft shot down in one day on five occasions, while analysis of Luftwaffe losses has shown that there were only four occasions on which the Luftwaffe lost more than 50 aircraft, and never did they lose 100 or more in a day.
 Nevertheless, while it is not known whether Mallory and Bader were aware that the claims of the RAF and Big Wings were exaggerated, they certainly tried to use them as a potent tool with which to remove Park and Dowding from command and pursue the Big Wing tactic.